basti1302/elm-non-empty-array/README.md

 All functions from core `Array` are available, with the exception of `isEmpty` (which would be an alias for `False`).

-In addition, non-empty-array offer additional functions made possible due to the additional constraints:
+In addition, non-empty-array offers additional functions made possible due to the additional constraints:

 * `getFirst`: Returns the first element.
 Since it is known that this element exists, this function does not return a Maybe but the actual element type.
 * `getSelected`: Returns the element at the currently selected index.
 Since it is known that this element exists, this function does not return a Maybe but the actual element type.